Milton Fertilizing Lawn Services

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Milton

 Fertilizer use in Milton is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold a Category 36 (Turf & Ornamental Horticulture) license from the Massachusetts Department of Agricultural Resources (MDAR)
+Phosphorus is prohibited except for new lawns or documented deficiency (soil test <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with the town.
+Detailed records of applications, weather, and soil test results are required for compliance and liability.
+Insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial operators.

 Phone: (617) 626-1700